Seanstidham/startup/README.md

 //will be done either through special characters or just main + strings
 //and later figure out how to blacklist names upon hitting the death mark
 //but for now it will just take you to the wheel image with the button

+Startup To Do List:
+HTML:
+Create 3 more html files each linking to the main login screen, the game itself, and the scores screen add a peg to the file to show where the wheel stops
+CSS:
+Create css files for each
+fix the wheel, making it an actual png file rather than the garbage it currently is idk if the spin animation is added through css or js
+JS:
+Make sure all the pages line up ie when you click on a different one it works all the buttons are functional code the wheel to be either a win or lose depending on color/space make sure the score tallys up and saves displays score when you lose